3D Cell Reference in Excel (Table of Contents)

 - Now, we also have the number of products sold or the Sales Volume defined in another tab – Sheet 2, which has been renamed to Sales Volume.

 - Now we wish to calculate the total sales for each product in Sheet 3, which has been renamed to Total Sales.

 - As we can see, in the function bar, we have the cell reference pointing to the Price List sheet, which is the first sheet.
-On closer examination, we see that it refers to not just the Price List sheet, but also to cell B2 which is the Sales of Product 1.
+On closer examination, we see that it refers to the Price List sheet and cell B2, which is the Sales of Product 1.